core-api/core-api/docs/specification/encoding.md

 #### Handling unexpected types

-A number of the Object structures described below indicate a required type for an element.
+A number of the type structures described below indicate a required type for an element.
 When the value type is not as expected, the value SHOULD be ignored, and the indicated default value used instead.

 ---